The Southwark College Board ensures that there is scrutiny and oversight of the curriculum and student experience.

 Kim Caplin

-Until 2020 Kim was Principal of Westminster Kingsway College, a General Further Education College and DCEO of Capital City College Group previously having been Vice-Principal for 7 years.
+Kim was a member of senior leadership teams for the last 20 years of her career, becoming Principal of Westminster Kingsway College, a General Further Education College and DCEO of Capital City College Group.
 The college is known for its excellence in vocational education especially for its award-winning work in Hospitality where it received the Queen’s Anniversary Prize for Further and Higher Education.
-During this period the college has also won several awards for its partnership engagement, careers education and work with learners with special educational needs.
-Updating her expertise, she completed the Strategic Leadership Programme for Principals and CEOs at the SAID Business School, Oxford University.

 Holly Roberts-Harry